yaniv-2bcloud/myrepo/Application_Backend_Deployment/Step1,2.md

             --location "westus2"
             --subscriptionID "{Your Azure SubscriptionID}"
             --CertificateEamil "{Your Email Address}"
+            --existingresourceGroupName "{The Resourcegroup name where Analytics resources deployed}" --existingstorageAccountName "{The Storage account name which has been created in Analytics resource deployment step}"
+            --existingcosmosDBName "{The CosmosDB name which has been created in Analytics resource deployment step}"

 2. Update Parameters by your preference and status. then save and open command console and execute [Deploy1.bat](Deploy1.bat) file.   ***Email Address should be valid one for your Certificate***